Skip down to main content

 About

-Ayca Deniz Ergin is a researcher and product marketing professional working at the intersection of AI ethics, digital labor, and responsible innovation.
-She currently supports the Fairwork project at the University of Oxford, contributing to the development of AI supply chain audits and certification pathways that promote fair and ethical labor practices across the digital economy.
+Ayca Deniz Ergin is a researcher and product marketing professional working at the intersection of AI ethics, digital labour, and responsible innovation.
+She supports the Fairwork project at the University of Oxford, developing AI supply chain audits and certification pathways to promote fair labour practices in the digital economy.

-With career experience at Microsoft, Ayca has led go-to-market strategy and adoption efforts for AI-powered workplace tools such as Microsoft 365 Copilot, shaping how emerging technologies are positioned and communicated to global enterprise audiences.
-Her work spans product, business, and policy touchpoints—building connections between technical development and real-world impact.
+Previously at Microsoft, Ayca led go-to-market strategy and adoption for AI-powered workplace tools such as Microsoft 365 Copilot, shaping how emerging technologies are positioned and communicated to global enterprise audiences.
+Her work bridges product, business, and policy‚ connecting technical development with real-world impact.

-Originally from Turkey, Ayca studied International Studies and Marketing & Operations at the University of Pennsylvania as part of the Huntsman Program.
-She is an incoming MSc student at the Oxford Internet Institute, where she will focus on the societal implications of AI and internet technologies, including digital responsibility, AI literacy, and equitable innovation.
+Originally from Turkey, Ayca studied International Studies and Marketing & Operations at the University of Pennsylvania’s Huntsman Program.
+She will begin her MSc at the Oxford Internet Institute, focusing on AI’s societal implications, digital responsibility, AI literacy, and equitable innovation, with a passion for inclusive AI systems and digital empowerment in underserved regions.

 Research Interests